jyztintan/tp/docs/UserGuide.md

   - If you try to add duplicate persons, you will get the error message "This client already exists in Realodex".
   ![duplicate person](duplicate_person_error.png)

-#### <span id="specific-formats">Specific Formats for each field</span>
-* NAME:
-  * Should only contain Alphanumeric characters and must be unique
-  1. Names are case-insensitive.
-  2. Number of spaces between words in the name do not matter.
-  3. By default, the first letter of each word in the name will be made uppercase and the remaining letters lowercase, which is true for the majority of names in real life.
-  * Example: `n/John Doe` and `n\john   doe` are both considered the same valid name.
-* PHONE:
-  * Should only contain numbers, and it should be at least 3 digits long
-  * Example: `p/81234567`
-* INCOME:
-  * Income should be an integer and should be at least 0
-  * Example: `i/20000`
-* EMAIL:
-  * Emails should be of the format local-part@domain and adhere to the following constraints:
-  1. The local-part should only contain alphanumeric characters and these special characters, excluding the parentheses, (+_.-).
-  2. The local-part may not start or end with any special characters.
-  3. This is followed by a '@' and then a domain name.
-The domain name is made up of domain labels separated by periods.\
-     The domain name must:
-     * end with a domain label at least 2 characters long
-     * have each domain label start and end with alphanumeric characters
-     * have each domain label consist of alphanumeric characters, separated only by hyphens, if any.
-  * Example: `e/realodex-admin@gmail.com`
-* ADDRESS:
-  * Must not include other command prefixes (`a/`, `b/`, `f/`, `h/`, `i/`, `n/`, `p/`, `r/`, `t/`) to prevent parsing errors.
-For instance, `a/lemontree street t/1` may cause the command to fail, as the system will interpret `t/` as an unintended tag prefix.
-  * Example: `a/6 College Ave West`
-* FAMILY:
-  * Should be an integer greater than 1.
-  * Example: `f/4`
-* TAG:
-  * Only accept "buyer" or "seller" as the input (case-insensitive).
-Multiple tags are accepted.
-  * Example: `t/buyer`, `t/seller` or both
-* HOUSINGTYPE:
-  * Must be one of the following: "HDB", "CONDOMINIUM", "LANDED PROPERTY", "GOOD CLASS BUNGALOW" (case-insensitive).
-Only one housing type is allowed.
-  * Example: `h/HDB`
-* REMARK:
-  * Can be empty if remark is not specified.
-  * Must not include other command prefixes (`a/`, `b/`, `f/`, `h/`, `i/`, `n/`, `p/`, `r/`, `t/`) to prevent parsing errors.
-For instance, `r/Prefers block b/c` may cause the command to fail, as the system will interpret `b/` as an unintended birthday prefix.
-  * Example: `r/Has a cat`
-* BIRTHDAY:
-  * Should be in the form "DDMMMYYYY", and can be empty if the birthday is not specified.
-  * Example: `b/22Feb2002`
-  1. The date must not be in the future.
-  2. The date must exist in the Gregorian calendar. (`b/29Feb2023` is not allowed)
-  3. The day "DD" must be numeric.
-For 1st-9th day of the month, the 0 need not be present.
-(Example: `2Feb2002`)
-  4. The month "MMM" refers to the first 3 letters of the month (case-insensitive)
-  5. The year "YYYY" must be in full and greater than or equal to 1000. (`b/29Feb02` is not allowed)

 Examples:
 * `add n/John Doe p/98765432 i/20000 e/johnd@example.com a/311, Clementi Ave 2, #02-25 f/4 t/Buyer h/HDB r/Owes $1000. b/27May2003`
 * `add n/Betsy Crowe a/Newgate Prison i/0 f/1 p/94859694 e/betsyc@rocketmail.com t/Seller h/CONDOMINIUM t/Buyer`